Skip to content

 Introduction

-• A range of additional Clinical Examinations and Procedural Skills relevant to General Practice which demonstrate clinical competence.
+A range of other Clinical Examinations and Procedural Skills relevant to General Practice which demonstrate clinical competence.
 7 “system” GP focussed observed CEPS categories are included in the Clinical Examination and Procedural Skills section of the Portfolio (Respiratory system, Ear Nose and Throat, Abdominal system, Cardiovascular system, Musculoskeletal system, Neurological examination, Child 1- 5 years).
 For complete clarity, a range cannot be demonstrated with just 2 CEPS, nor could it be demonstrated with CEPS of only one type (i.e. 3 "ENT" CEPS).
-A suitably trained professional will need to observe and document your performance on a CEPS evidence form.
+A suitably trained professional will need to observe and document performance on a CEPS evidence form.

 Which CEPS skills need to be assessed?

-There are 5 intimate examinations which need to be specifically included, as these are mandated by the GMC.
+There are intimate examinations which need to be specifically included, as these are mandated by the GMC.
 These include breast, rectal, prostate, male genital examination and female genital examination (which includes a speculum and bi-manual pelvic examination).

-The 5 mandatory examinations should not be considered as a ‘minimum requirement’ on their own and they cannot by themselves demonstrate overall competence in CEPS.
+The intimate examinations should not be considered as a ‘minimum requirement’ on their own and they cannot by themselves demonstrate overall competence in CEPS.
 A range of observed assessed CEPS which are relevant to general practice are also required.
 7 “system” observed CEPS categories are included in the CEPS section of the Portfolio to help meet this requirement.

 These are: